Estate Planning Lawyers in Marietta, GA Helping You Safeguard Your Future

 When thinking about estate planning matters and considering whether you need an estate plan, it is important to think about whether any of these special “red flag” situations apply to you or your family.
 If you have one or more of these “red flags,” proper estate planning may be crucial to ensuring the best outcome for your family’s future:

 - Real estate in multiple states: Having property or homes in multiple states means navigating estate taxes and tax laws in all of those states.
-An experienced estate planning attorney can assist you to ensure that all of your properties can be passed to your heirs with a minimum amount of hassle.
+An experienced estate planning attorney in Georgia can assist you to ensure that all of your properties can be passed to your heirs with a minimum amount of hassle.

 - Blended families/”his” and “hers” children: Today many families are blended and that can come with its own challenges when it is time to decide who receives your assets.
 Having a clear estate plan can prevent any confusion or hurt feelings.